The English Toy Terrier (Black & Tan) Club

 They are on The Kennel Club’s vulnerable breed list with about 100 per year bred.

-Check out our latest new including show results and general club updates
+Check out our latest general updates

 Individual sections of the site provide practical details of the breed standard, breeders and puppies, health and welfare issues, judges and judges training, shows results and upcoming shows.
 It also includes a range of downloads, articles on the breed history written by club members, and an extensive photo archive stretching back to the 1880’s